maciej-ka/eat-code/213-robber/solving.md

 ![img](./2-dynamic-from-left-to-right.png)

 # Mistake attempt
-Dynamic programming, growing in both directions.
+Dynamic programming, growing in both directions.<br/>
-Always calculating as elements would be cycled.
+Always calculating as elements would be cycled.<br/>
 Which leads to mistakes in result when reusing previous results.

 ![img](./3-dynamic-in-both-directions.png)